-Open your oven door by pushing the Release Button.
+Open your oven door.
 Place the ROTATING RING inside the oven and place the GLASS TRAY on top.

 Fill a microwave safe container with 300 ml (1/2 pint) of water.
 Place on the GLASS TRAY and close the oven door.
-If you have any doubts about what type of container to use please refer to page 29.
+If you have any doubts about what type of container to use please refer to page 26.